georgestafilidis/TidyFedora/README.md

 <p align=center>  ───────── ౨ৎ ───────── </p>

-### 🔴 Optional System Services
+### 🔴 System services you might not want
 Disable or remove these services if not required for your setup.

-- **abrt** - Automatic Bug Reporting Tool; collects and reports application crashes.
-Not essential for new users.
+- abrt → automatic crash reporter.
+Nice idea, but not really needed for most home users.

 ```
 # Uninstall